annarabeony/anna-portfolio/Experience/ucaya.md

 ## In a nutshell

-I came at Ucaya a few months before the product release, I had the opportunity to the product launch and its promotion.
+I came at Ucaya a few months before the product release, I had the opportunity to participate in the product launch and its promotion.
 I was also able to attend product demos facing users, and that was a very exciting part of the project.
 It was so nice to see this project become a reality, and also get very good feedbacks from the users, all very curious about the product.